RS1999ent/miniNExT/README.md

 <end Topology>

 This defines a protobuf topology message in text format.

-NOTE1: while it looks
-like you can have asymetric link costs, when quagga is running, it is assuming that consts are symetric.
+NOTE1: while it looks like you can have asymetric link costs, when quagga is running, it is assuming that costs are symetric.
 Therefore, if you define asymetric costs, the behavior is undefined.

 NOTE2: For the purposes of configuration in MiniNext, you have to define both ends of the link.
 That is, a link from a1 to b1 has to be defined like above (one from a1 to b1 and one from b1 to a1).